John Cena And Nikki Bella To Headline Tag-Team Match, Is Engagement Far Behind?

 “Jay Z and Beyoncè are the premier couple in all of entertainment.
 Forbes named unstoppable tandem the world’s highest-paid celebrity couple in 2016, with a net worth of $107.5 million.
 Just as Cena and Nikki Bella use their large pro wrestling platform to market outside ventures, hip hop’s first couple uses their music to even greater success.”

 In other John Cena news, the WWE superstar admitted recently that he regrets feuding with The Rock, according to Bleacher Report.
-It seems that, at the top of his game, when The Rock did like some other wrestlers before him and started trying to break into mainstream movies and TV, Cena was concerned about the effect it would have on the WWE brand.
+It seems that, at the top of his game, when The Rock started trying to break into mainstream movies and TV, Cena was concerned about the effect it would have on the WWE brand.

 “For me to not be able to see Dwayne’s vision on what he wanted to do personally, and how his personal success could affect a growing global brand, that was just ignorant on my part.”